nterreri/thesis/report/chapter6.md

 ## Project Goals Review

-The goals and aims introduced in Chapter 1 are here reviewd.
+The goals and aims introduced in Chapter 1 are here reviewed.
 All references to "RQ" below refer to the requirements table in Chapter 3.

-- **Design and implement a chatbot architecture tailored to the issues surrounding software systems in healthcare (in particular around treatment of sensitive patient data)**
+- **Design and implement a chatbot architecture tailored to the issues surrounding software systems in healthcare**

 As discussed in Chapter 2, there are crucial compliance concerns around the sensitivity of patient data that have driven the implementation decision not to employ third